django-oscar/django-oscar/docs/source/key_questions.rst

 * PayPal
 * Business account
 * Managed budget
-* Giftcard
+* Gift card
 * No upfront payment but send invoices later

-The checkout app within django-oscar is suitable flexible that all of these methods (and in any combination) is supported.
-However, you will need to implement the logic for your domain by subclassing the relevant view/util classes.
+The checkout app within ``django-oscar`` is suitable flexible that all of these methods (and in any combination) is supported.
+However, you will need to implement the logic for your domain by subclassing the relevant ``view/util`` classes.

 Domain logic is often required to: